martinboller/greenbone-gmp-scripts/README.md

 ### create-tasks-from-csv.gmp.py ###
 **Creates tasks as specified in a csv-file.
 See tasks.csv for file format/contents**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-tasks-from-csv.gmp.py ./task.csv  <br/><br/>
-Note: Make sure that all other configurations that the tasks may rely on are already created, including alerts, schedules, credentials, and targets, in other words if it is referenced in tasks.csv it must already exist.
+**Note**: Make sure that all other configurations that the tasks may rely on are already created, including alerts, schedules, credentials, and targets, in other words if it is referenced in tasks.csv it must already exist.

 ### empty-trash.gmp.py ###